 Here are some factors which increase the risk of FTT:

-- Poverty: The most important reason behind Failure to thrive (FTT) is poverty.
-At times, the child may be deprived of vitamins and essential nutrients in his diet due to poverty.
-This may lead to various diseases which may result in low weight of the baby/child.
+- Poverty: The most important reason behind FTT is poverty.
+The child may be deprived of vitamins and essential nutrients in his diet, which may lead to various diseases that may result in low weight of the child.

-- Psychological and social reasons: Apart from that, some children suffer from FTT due to psychological and social reasons with too.
+- Psychological and social reasons: Apart from that, some children suffer from FTT due to psychological and social reasons.

 - Having to take care of others

 - No knowledge about proper feeding or child’s nutritional needs

 - Postpartum depression

 - Premature birth: Many times, a child born prematurely may not be able to gain weight just as baby of his age would.